-The reality of active addiction is that alcoholics will often rationalize their drinking.
-As with any addicted individual, alcoholics engage in wishful thinking and live in a fantasy world when it comes to alcohol and their addiction.
+The reality of alcohol abuse is that alcoholics will often rationalize their drinking.
+As with any addict, alcoholics engage in wishful thinking and live in a fantasy world when it comes to addiction.

-Oftentimes, out of their sheer desire to maintain the habit, they refuse to acknowledge the fact that it has become a deterrent to a happy and fulfilled life.
+Oftentimes, out of desire to maintain their habit, alcoholics refuse to acknowledge that alcohol has become detrimental to their lives.
 Here are some of the most common erroneous thoughts of an alcoholic.

 1. I can drink without screwing everything up.